arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 > - Supported for MySQL, Oracle, SQL Server, Postgres, MariaDB & Aurora.
 > - Done using Amazon KMS.
 > - Once your RDS instance is encrypted, the data stored is encrypted, as are its automated backups, read replicas and snapshots

+## Other tips
+- MySQL installation dafault to port number __ nao é falado